-It has 27 local area teams but acts as one single organisation operating to a common model with one board.
+It has four regional teams but acts as one single organisation operating to a common model with one board.

 Commissioning of public health services is carried out by Public Health England (PHE) and local authorities, although NHS England commissions, on behalf of PHE, many of the public health services delivered by the NHS.

-NHS England commissions many of the primary care services previously commissioned by PCTs.
+NHS England commissions many of the primary care services previously commissioned by Primary Care Trusts (PCTs).
 It is responsible for primary care contracts and has a duty to commission primary care services in ways that improve quality, reduce inequalities, promote patient involvement and promote more integrated care.
 NHS England is a single organisation and takes a consistent approach to managing contracts wherever it is appropriate to do so.